-Nada Kolundzija is an internationally renowned concert pianist and Serbia’s most prominent performer and passionate promoter of contemporary music.
-Nada Kolundžija has given over 1000 concerts in 28 European countries and all over the world (USA, Canada, Mexico, China, India, Thailand).
-She won national and international awards and was nominates for awards for her recognition for her artistic achievements in contemporary music.
+Nada Kolundzija is an internationally renowned concert pianist and one of Serbia’s most prominent performers.
+A passionate promoter of contemporary music, Ms. Kolundžija has given over 1000 concerts in 18 European countries as well as in the USA, Canada, Mexico, China, India and Thailand.
+She has won a number of national and international awards for her artistic achievements in contemporary music.

-Kolundžija premiered a vast number of compositions by Serbian and foreign composers.
-For many years she introduced Belgrade audiences with the works of the 20th century “classics” and expanded her repertoire with works by Serbian composers, many of whom dedicated their works to her.
-Her soloist recitals are distinguished by imaginative programmes and highly praised interpretations.
+Ms. Kolundžija premiered a vast number of compositions by Serbian and international contemporary composers.
+Over the years, she has introduced Belgrade audiences to works of the 20th & 21st centuries.
+She has expanded her repertoire with works by a number of Serbian composers, many of whom dedicated their works to her.
+Her solo recitals are distinguished by imaginative programs and highly praised interpretations.

-Her concert appearances and recordings are sometimes marked by her performance of toy piano, prepared piano, music boxes, soundtracks, live electronics, two pianos tuned quarter tone apart.
-She has developed large and small performances around unusual multimedia concepts, and has collaborated with other leading artists.
+Her concert appearances and recordings are sometimes marked by her performance on toy piano, prepared piano, music boxes, soundtracks, live electronics, or two pianos tuned quarter-tone apart.
+She has developed performances around unusual multimedia concepts and has collaborated with other leading artists.

 In addition to her career as a solo performer, Ms. Kolundzija frequently performs with her brother, world-renowned violinist, Jovan Kolundzija.
-She was a long-term standing collaborator of the Toronto-based ensemble Les AMIS.
-Throughout the 1970s and 1980s she was a member of the Belgrade Ensemble for the Other New Music.
+She has been a long-term standing collaborator of the Toronto-based ensemble Les AMIS.
+Ms. Kolundzija is a founding member of the Ensemble for Different New Music.

-Simultaneously with her artistic career, she has taught at the Faculty of Music in Belgrade (1981–2015).
-She has inspired many young musicians to start performing contemporary music and for many years she has organized annual concerts with her students.
-She has been the Artistic director of Jovan Kolundžija’s Centre of Fine Arts “Guarnerius” since its inception in 2001.
+Simultaneously with her artistic career, Ms. Kolundzija has taught contemporary performance at the Faculty of Music of Belgrade University (1981–2015).
+She has inspired a number of young musicians to engage in performing contemporary music and has organized annual concerts with her students for many years.
+She has been the Artistic Director of Jovan Kolundžija’s “Guarnerius Art Centre” since its inception in 2001.

 Ms. Kolundzija (Belgrade, b.
 1952) has been playing and exploring contemporary music for more than four decades.
 She studied piano with Ružica Radenković at Music School “Josip Slavenski” in Belgrade.
-Then she obtained a BA in piano performance under Professor Dusan Trbojevic at the Music Academy in Belgrade (1975), and then specialised with Zoltan Kocics at the Music Academy “Ferenz Liszt” in Budapest (1977).
-She attended a master class of Sandor Falvai in Pecsui (Hugnary, 1977).
+She obtained a BA in piano performance under Professor Dusan Trbojevic at the Music Academy in Belgrade (1975).
+She specialized with Professor Zoltan Kocics at the Music Academy “Ferenz Liszt” in Budapest (1977).
+She has attended a master class of Sandor Falvai in Pecsui, Hugnary (1977).

 AWARDS AND RECOGNITIONS: